Steve Weatherley

-Stephen John Weatherley (born 26 November 1957 in Dartford) is a former motorcycle speedway rider from England, who was twice runner-up in the British Speedway Under 21 Championship.
+Stephen John Weatherley (born 26 November 1957) is a former motorcycle speedway rider from England, who was twice runner-up in the British Speedway Under 21 Championship.

 Career

-He rode primarily for the Eastbourne Eagles and the White City Rebels, who won the British League in 1977.
+Weatherley rode primarily for the Eastbourne Eagles and the White City Rebels, who won the British League in 1977.

-On 8 June 1979 he was paralysed whilst riding for Eastbourne at Hackney Wick Stadium, Waterden Road.
+On 8 June 1979, Weatherley was paralysed whilst riding for Eastbourne at Hackney Wick Stadium, Waterden Road.
 He was involved in a terrible crash with Vic Harding.
 Harding was killed and Weatherley was left with a broken back.
 He has used a wheelchair since the crash.

 Family

-His nephew, Lee Richardson (1979-2012) was an international speedway rider.
+Weatherley's nephew, Lee Richardson (1979–2012) was an international speedway rider.